stfc/ansible-jupyter/README.md

 Simply modify the `allowed_groups` and `admin_groups` contains the group names you intend to be allowed access and admin privileges respectively.

-If you want anyone who completes the Oauth login to access the service simply remove all entries from both lists to allow user-only access to anyone who signs in.
+To allow anyone who completes Oauth login access, simply remove all entries from both lists.
 This will also disable admin accounts too.

 Using Native Authenticator
 --------------------------

-If your service is short lived (<1 month) then an alternative is to use the Native Authenticator.
+If your service is short lived (<1 month), then an alternative is to use the Native Authenticator.
 This is especially useful for running events where users won't have an IAM account (e.g. school outreach).

-In this mode anybody can sign up, however before they can access the service their account most be approved my any of the pre-defined admin accounts.
+In this mode anybody can sign up, however, before they can access the service their account most be approved by any of the pre-defined admin accounts.

-Note: This deployment is **not** suitable for long-term deployments, as the hashed passwords are stored within the cluster.
+Note: This deployment is **not** suitable for long-term deployments; the hashed passwords are stored within the cluster which typically is not actively maintained after deployment.
 Instead invest the time to use OAuth or LDAP, so that your password hashes are stored on an actively maintained external service.

 To use the Native Authenticator: